totalspectrum/spin2cpp/README.md

     features of more recent GCC + libraries, and will have to be ported to SimpleIDE's older versions if that platform is desired.

-(5) `case` statements should be translated to switch/case if all labels
-    are constant, instead of if/then/else as spin2cpp does.

-(6) Access to labelled data in DAT section is awkward from C (lots of
+(5) Access to labelled data in DAT section is awkward from C (lots of
     weird casts).
 It would be better if the DAT came out as a struct.

-(7) Local variable names get lost when spin2cpp decides it has to
+(6) Local variable names get lost when spin2cpp decides it has to
     force the variables into a local array (for example if the address of a local variable is taken)